GetImpala/hot-shots/README.md

 Versions will attempt to follow semantic versioning, with major changes only coming in major versions.

-npm publishing is possible by one person, [bdeitte](https://github.com/bdeitte), who has two-factor authentication enabled for publishes.
-Publishes only contain one additional library, unix-dgram.

 ## Name

 Why is this project named hot-shots?
 Because: